 FLL is FIRST LEGO League – a hands on Robotics STEM program offered as an elective to 6th, 7th and 8th graders.
 The teams build a robot and write programs in the Mindstorms programming language to perform various predefined tasks.
 In addition to that, the teams are required to do a research project.
 They then compete at a local level for the opportunity to compete at the state level.
 This program starts in September and runs until possibly the end of March.
 A qualifying competition takes place in December and a final competition takes place at the end of March.
 You can learn more information HERE.

 Does my middle schooler need to compete in the Science and History Fair?

 Yes, our middle schoolers are required to complete Science and History Fair projects during their middle school years.
-Students may choose between the Science or History Fair ensuring they participate in at least one of each during their 6th – 8th grade years.
+This year students in 6th grade will participate in the Science Fair.
+Our 7th graders will participate in the History Fair.
+Our 8th graders may choose between the Science or History Fair ensuring they participate in at least one of each during their 6th – 8th grade years.
+Middle schoolers will be given the opportunity to research during school hours in the weeks leading up to the Fairs.
 More information will be coming home soon!

 What are Electives?

 Our middle school students have the opportunity to take four different electives each year.
 These nine week courses change every quarter.
 Students sign up for classes based on their interests.

 ALL 6th and 7th grade students are REQUIRED to complete ONE PERFORMING ARTS (PA) and ONE FINE ARTS (FA) elective each year.
 PLEASE NOTE: Band and Chorus count as Performing Arts credits, so students in band and chorus may, but are not required to, choose a PA elective.